Lousio-n/bingo/README.md

-# Black Desert Online - Calpheon ball Bingo!
+# Bingo!

-Generate a bingo board for Calpheon ball 2023.
+Generate a bingo board for anything.
+Change the entries in the array at the top of script.js.
+It is currently setup to play som bingo in Battlefield V.
 You can find the page [Here](https://lousio-n.github.io/bingo/)